FHA Loan For Investment Property: A Complete Guide

 Can You Use An FHA Loan For An Investment Property?

-You can only use an FHA loan to buy an investment property if the property is your primary residence and meets all other FHA loan criteria.
-Because most investors don’t plan to live in their investment properties, FHA loans usually don’t work for investors.
+You can only use an FHA loan to buy an investment property if the property is also your primary residence and meets all other FHA loan criteria.
+Because most real estate investors don’t plan to live in their investment properties, FHA loans usually don’t work for them.

 For example, if you discover an affordable multiunit property while searching for properties to flip, consider purchasing the property, living in one of the units and renting out the other units to offset the monthly mortgage payment and potentially turn a profit.
 You’ll just need to make sure the residence meets all FHA loan requirements.